PhVerkerk/LASLA_tagger/README.md

 that transforms plain text files into APN-files (standard annotated files from the LASLA in Liège).

+The code is written in C++ using the Qt libraries.
+The free installation of Qt (https://www.qt.io/download-open-source) is sufficient.
+I recommend the use of QtCreator.
+This code has been successfully deployed on Mac (OS 10.13.6) and Windows 10 and 11.
+It should work also on Linux, provided that a version of Qt is availlable for the target system.

 ## Description
 Ce programme associe une double lemmatisation et une désambiguïsation par un modèle de Markov Caché du 3e ordre (HMM3).